ellisztamas/1001crosses/readme.md

 All scripts are intended to be run from the project root folder.

-Most of the scripts in `03_processing` save data in a **working directory**.
+Most of the scripts load a conda environment and set a **working directory** via the script `setup.sh`.
-This is set by default to the path of the `scratch-cbe` drive of the VBC CLIP cluster, which is optimised for large jobs with many temporary files.
+This working directry is set by default to the path of the `scratch-cbe` drive of the VBC CLIP cluster, which is optimised for large jobs with many temporary files.
 This obviously won't work on a different machine, so change this path as necessary.
+This can be done easily and only once by modifying `setup.sh`.

 ### Dependencies